ardenhq/adenpy/README.md

 ### 1. Get API Key
 Visit [https://arden.sh](https://arden.sh) to get your free test API key.

+Your test API key will start with `test_` and automatically connect to the test environment at `https://api-test.arden.sh`.

 ### 2. Protect Your Functions

 ```python